 The Northern Ireland Flood Risk Assessment (NIFRA) 2018 is a high level analysis of the potential economic, social and environmental impacts which could result from potential flooding in Northern Ireland.
 It included a review of the Preliminary Flood Risk Assessment (PFRA) 2011 and uses DfI’s flood maps to identify what areas are potentially at risk of fluvial (river), coastal and pluvial (surface water ) flooding.
-Assessments will be carried out on a six year cycle, which allows for the inclusion of new and improved information.
+Assessments and reviews will be carried out on a six year cycle, which allows for the inclusion of new and improved information.

 The NIFRA 2018 has assessed the areas to be at the greatest flood risk.
 These areas are identified as ‘Areas of Potential Significant Flood Risk’ (APSFR).
 It is important to note that locations not identified as APSFR may still be at risk of flooding.

 What are Areas of Potential Significant Flood Risk (APSFR)?